jsankovitch/LM3000/README.md

 ## Final Assembly and Testing
 1. Plug the power supply into the 2.1mm barrel port and make sure the amber "battery charging" light comes on.
 1. Slide the main body over the base, making sure the port openings align, and press together.
-1. Turn on the main power switch and you should see the rgb ring light up in rainbow colors and then shift to white once connected to your access point.
+1. Turn on the main power switch and you should see the RGB ring light up in rainbow colors and then shift to white once connected to your access point.
 1. Once connected, the lights you specified should automatically turn on (assuming they have power).
 You should be good to go at this point!

 ### Lessons Learned